What are the symptoms of high uric acid?

 Increased uric acid levels in the blood eventually build up in the tissues, causing health problems.

-Sometimes, health issues occur suddenly in the body, which includes:
+Sometimes, the following health issues occur suddenly in the body:

 - Gout (inflammation of a joint) is characterized as: